gobrrrme/bitcoind_quick/README.md

 ```
 **The bitcoin container needs to sync before you can start the rest**

-A `docker-compose.yml` file can be found in the repo.
+A basic `docker-compose.yml` file can be found in the repo.

-The bitcoin container configuration ensures that:
+This bitcoin container configuration ensures that:
 - The `bitcoin.conf` file and blockchain data persist between container restarts
 - The necessary ports are exposed for ZMQ and P2P network connections

-**Important Security Note**:
+**Security Note**:
 Port 8332 is the RPC port used by Bitcoin Core for API access.
-For security reasons, this port should only be used for internal connections and should not be exposed on the host machine.
+This port should only ever be used for internal connections, it can be dangerous to expose it on the host machine.

 Basic ufw setup to secure your install